Roseinfire/HtmlS/README.md

 Fetch contains a link to code, if you would like to store it separately.<br>
 By default not set.

-### Congratulations!
+## Congratulations!
-You finished a short study. <br>
+You finished a short study.
 Give the project a star, if you like to support the project. <br>
 Your support is really important!

 # Development
 The best way to take part in this project - leave a comment.<br>
-Just go to the discussions and write about what features you would like to see in htmls. <br>
+Just go to the discussions and write about what features you would like to see. <br>
-Also you can invent and write a layout to help easily create beautiful sites. <br>
-There are no such things that never need to be better.
-Every function described in the Iterations.js file <br>
+Of course, there are no such things that never need to be better. <br>
-We are also working on Wiki and other documentation. <br>
-You can take any part of the project, read about and make it better <br>
+So, you can take any part of the project and develop it. <br>
-And of course, if you are an optimization specialist, welcome.
+Read the `Contribution.js` file for the detailed information.

 # Learn more
 ### About safety